✺ ✺ ✺ ✺

-I began photographing my grandmother out of the impending fear of knowing that someday I would lose her.
+I began photographing my late grandmother out of the impending fear of knowing that someday I would lose her.
 I took it as my duty to preserve every memory that I could of her, to catalog moments of her existence, no matter how insignificant it seemed at the time.

+I slept in the same bed as her until I was 10, and would wake up periodically throughout the night, just to make sure she was still in my presence.
+She was the canopy of comfort and strength for me.
 She was diagnosed with Alzheimers when I was 17, and I started to think more about her memories, her cognizance, and the way she has shaped our small family.
-I became more and more interested in our family dynamic and her relationship to us.
-My compulsion to capture her over the years has grown into a photo series in which I could explore her relationship with my mother and sister, along with her quiet mystery.
+I became more and more interested in our family history in Vietnam and how that related to the dynamics of our relationship.
+My compulsion to capture her over the years has grown into a photo series in which I could explore her relationship with my mother and sister, and the impact she still has on us.